tgirke/GEN242-2021/content/en/tutorials/scrnaseq/scRNAseq.md

 for handling scRNA-Seq data (Senabouth et al. 2019; Amezquita et al. 2020).
 Various studies have tested the performance of the different embedding methods including Sun et al. (2019; 2020).

-For illustration purposes, the following examples first apply the embedding methods to a bulk RNA-Seq data set (Howard et al. 2013), and then to a much more complex scRNA-Seq data set (Aztekin et al. 2019) obtained from the [`scRNAseq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html) package.
+For illustration purposes, the following example code first applies several widely used embedding methods to a bulk RNA-Seq data set (Howard et al. 2013), and then to a much more complex scRNA-Seq data set (Aztekin et al. 2019) obtained from the [`scRNAseq`](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html) package.